 In addition to her clinical responsibilities, she currently serves as the Program Director for the Hospice and Palliative Medicine Fellowship.

 Outside of the hospital, Dr. Lynch enjoys knitting, baking, being outdoors and spending time with family.

 Gary Winzelberg, MD, MPH

-Gary Winzelberg, MD MPH is Lahey Hospital and Medical Center’s inaugural Chair of the Division of Palliative Care and Geriatric Medicine.
+Gary Winzelberg, MD, MPH is Lahey Hospital & Medical Center’s inaugural Chair of the Division of Palliative Care and Geriatric Medicine.
 His clinical and academic interests include outpatient oncology palliative medicine, physician-patient communication, and medical education.
 He has served on the Fellowship Training Committee of the AAHPM and on the Hospice and Palliative Medicine Item-Writing Task Force of the American Board of Internal Medicine.